Satemwa Tea Estate, Malawi.

 Sponsorship - how you can be part of Rare Charity

-It's simple! you can either make a donation, directly sponsor a young person or take part in our 'money can't buy' online auction.
+You can either make a donation, directly sponsor a young person by contacting us or visit our news page for upcoming fundraising events.

 The average cost for an individual Malawian to attend University is £2,000 per year with courses typically lasting four or five years.
 This amount does not take into account additional funds needed for accommodation, food, clothing, equipment or textbooks.